 • Price may put some off

-This is a knife set that oozes quality.
-The five knives should cover every kitchen task you’d need and the scissors are a welcome bonus, too.
+The five knives in this set should cover every kitchen task you’d need and the scissors are a welcome bonus, too.
 The ice-hardened stainless steel knives are full tang (as you would expect at this price point) and are pleasingly weighty in the hand.
 The slight curve at the bottom of the handle makes them particularly comfortable to hold.

 The knives cut effortlessly, with the bread knife gliding through our crusty loaf.
 We particularly liked the serrated utility knife, which was perfect for cutting anything from tomatoes to grapefruit.